PolyJIT/benchbuild/README.md

   path (BB_PATH):
     Modify benchbuild's PATH variable.
-You can use this to provide access to binaries outside of the system's default binary search path.
+You can use this to provide access to binaries outside of the system's default binary search path. home (BB_HOME):
+    Modify benchbuild's HOME variable.
+You can use this to set a custom home directory, if the default home is not available to benchbuild.

 test_dir (BB_TEST_DIR):
   Some distributed projects require additional test-inputs that are too big for